joblib/joblib/doc/parallel.rst

 Prior to version 0.12, joblib used the ``'multiprocessing'`` backend as default backend instead of ``'loky'``.

-Under the hood, the :class:`Parallel` object would create an instance of `multiprocessing.Pool` that forks the Python interpreter in multiple processes to execute each of the items of the list.
+This backend creates an instance of `multiprocessing.Pool` that forks the Python interpreter in multiple processes to execute each of the items of the list.
 The `delayed` function is a simple trick to be able to create a tuple `(function, args, kwargs)` with a function-call syntax.

 .. warning::